emmanuelballery/EBImageMagickBundle/README.md

 $imageMagick->convertAsync($image, '/path/to/a/non/existing/bmp/image');

 // Create an animated GIF with a delay
-// of 0.1 sencond which will loop 2 times
+// of 0.1 second which will loop 2 times
 // and wait for a resulting image
 $animatedGifImage = $imageMagick->generateAnimatedGif(array(
     $image,